Sunday, May 31, 2009

 * Compulsion (1959 film, based on the Meyer Levin novel)—A roman a clef, the version that most people are most likely familiar with, with Bradford Dillman and Dean Stockwell as the killers and Orson Welles their attorney.

-* Swoon (1992)—shot in black and white, this version viewed case as an example of the public’s hysteria over Leopold and Loeb’s homosexuality
+* Swoon (1992)—shot in black and white, this version viewed the case as an example of the public’s hysteria over Leopold and Loeb’s sexual orientation.

-* Never the Sinner (1985)—a play by John Logan that attempted to show that Leopold and Loeb, far from being exceptional, were far closer to the mainstream than anyone could guess.
+* Never the Sinner (1985)—a play by John Logan that attempted to show that Leopold and Loeb, far from being exceptional, were much closer to the mainstream than anyone could guess.

 Why did the murder grab the public’s attention so much?
 Why does it still have a hold on us?